nattypwns/ctf_tools/using_FLAIR_for_static_ELFs.md

 sudo nmap -A pwn.com`
 ```

-Or better yet if you can ssh into the server, log in and run
+Or better yet if you can ssh into the server, log in and run:

 ```
 cat /etc/lsb-release
+aptitude show libc
+etc...
 ```

-Scan the binary itself for the compile time to at least give an idea of
+Scan the binary itself to see if there are any clues  to at least give an idea of
 what libc versions may have been around at the time:

 ```